gravitystorm/openstreetmap-carto/CONTRIBUTING.md

 * One space before and after = etc
 * Name SQL subqueries after the layer name (but use underscores)

+## Pull requests

+Pull requests that change the cartography should contain a few images selected to show the changes.
+The easiest way to make these is by taking screenshots and cropping them, then pasting them into the issue.
+Avoid adding an overwhelming number of screenshots.

+The images are not intended to replace reviewing changes in Kosmtik or TileMill, but to provide an overview.

-## Previews
+### Previews

-Some changes benefit from a review from a wider audience.
-In most cases some static images are sufficient, but sometimes a demo layer is necessary. pnorman has a private server which can host layers and has some data from parts of the world loaded.
-Before requesting this in a pull request, make sure that you don't anticipate any more changes to it.
+Some changes benefit from a review over a wider area and many zooms, where static images might not be sufficient and a demo layer is necessary. pnorman has a server which can host layers and has some data from parts of the world loaded.
+Before requesting this in a pull request, make sure that it is in a stable condition.

-This does not replace reviewing your changes in Tilemill